-- Germanic Efficiency: Stahlstadt is operated on a split-second precision and unthinking following of orders.
-If you doesn't like this — well, the train's waiting.
-If, however, you agree to play the game, the competence is rewarded with the rapid promotion.
+- Germanic Efficiency: Stahlstadt is operated on split-second precision and unthinking following of orders.
+If you doesn't like it — well, the train's waiting.
+If, however, you agree to play the game, competence is rewarded with rapid promotion.

 - Germanic Depressives: Though comfortable and efficient, Stahlstadt is still quite a gloomy place.